 .

 Without additional analysis, there is really no way to know who is providing a password.
 It is only known that the password was entered and that it matches the password registered in the database.
 On the other hand, a reliable biometric authentication system with effective liveness detection and spoofing mitigations provides an additional indicator of trust, as it validates the subject/person who is offering the biometric sample for verification.
-Because the fingerprint, face or [inserte aquí su modalidad biométrica favorita] is presented live and relates to the user in person.
+Because the fingerprint, face or [insert your favorite biometric modality here] is presented live and relates to the user in person.

 Dispelling a misconception about biometric authentication

 According to Gartner, “biometric authentication cannot and does not rely on the secrecy of biometric traits, but relies on the difficulty of impersonating the live person presenting the trait on a capture device (sensor).
-This last point is not widely known, which leads to some common misconceptions., reinforced by the detection of the rare presentation attacks (PAD or presentation attack detection) detected in consumer devices and advertising about attacks perpetrated against Apple Touch ID, Samsung swipe sensors, Android facial recognition, etc.”
+This last point is not widely known, leading to some common misconceptions, reinforced by the detection of the rare presentation attacks (PAD or presentation attack detection) detected on consumer devices and advertising about attacks perpetrated against Apple Touch ID, Samsung swipe sensors, Android facial recognition, etc.”

 You’ve probably heard the criticism that “you can’t change your fingerprint or face if these are ever compromised.”
 That’s right: you can’t change your biometric traits as if they were a password.
 However, the idea that if a cybercriminal steals your biometric data, he will successfully pass the corresponding authentication challenge at the biometric capture point is wrong.